paulsilvis/DustCollector/docs/DustCollector Design Document.md

         Gnd  --  White

 All  Ground  connections  are  tied  together  on  the  board.

+For some cables, in particular those that carry I2C data, I used off-the-shelf premade Dupont cables.
+In many (most) cases I had to rewire one end to straighten out the different sequence of connections from different manufacturers.
+Be careful if you disconnect and reconnect anything -- make sure you know what you're doing.

 ____Remember  --  this  is  not  guaranteed!
 Look  at  where  the  wires  go  to  be  sure.____